How to Practice – Session 2

 John Bruna continues to provide commentary on the text ‘How to Practice’ by His Holiness the Dalai Lama.
 In this session, John touches on the topic of contentment.

-.
-Our Way of Compassion Foundation Dharma regular Wednesday teaching facilitated by John Bruna.
-This teaching is the first session in a series of teachings on Seven-Point Mind Training.
-The teaching took place on March 8,2017 at our center in Carbondale, CO.
-Our teachings are always offered freely.
-If you would like to make a…
+Our Way of Compassion Dharma Center’s regular Wednesday teaching facilitated by John Bruna.
+This teaching is the 7th session in a series of teachings on Seven-Point Mind Training.
+It is on the second point, Consider the World as Dreamlike.
+The teaching took place on April 19, 2017 at our center in Carbondale, CO.
+Our teachings are…